Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-1/Challenge-1.md

 To complete this challenge successfully:

 - The application can be deployed using VS Code which supports GitHub Actions.
+- A new repository must have been created.
 - **CI/CD Implementation**: The CI/CD pipeline should be established using GitHub Actions, encompassing build, test, and deployment stages effectively.
 - **Deployment Accuracy**: The application must be successfully deployed using GitHub Actions, and the chosen deployment strategy should align with the project's requirements.
 - **Code Modification**: Clear adherence to best practices are expected for any modifications made to the codebase, ensuring seamless integration of new features.